Chemical weapon proliferation: CWC states with declared stockpiles

+In some cases, chemical weapons were used in conflict such as the Iran–Iraq War and Syrian civil war.
+Both military targets and civilian populations have been affected.

 Details by state

 Albania

 Albania, as a party of the Chemical Weapons Convention, declared a stockpile of 16 tons of chemical weapons in 2007.
 On July 11, 2007, with the help of the U.S. government's Nunn–Lugar Cooperative Threat Reduction program, the Ministry of Defence announced the successful destruction of the entire stockpile.

 Angola

 Angola has been accused of using chemical weapons in its civil war.

 China

 According to the testimony from Assistant Secretary of State for Intelligence and Research Carl W. Ford before the Senate Committee on Foreign Relations, it is very probable that China has an advanced chemical warfare program.
 This includes research and development, production, and weaponization capabilities.
 The United States is concerned by China's contact and willingness to share chemical weapons expertise with other states of proliferating concern, including Syria and Iran.
 Chinese government did declare that they had a small arsenal of chemical weapons in the past but that it was destroyed before the ratifying convention.
 They declared only two former chemical production facilities that may have produced mustard gas and Lewisite.